ArduPilot/ardupilot_wiki/common/source/docs/common-3dr-radio-advanced-configuration-and-technical-information.rst

 -  What data rate you will be sending
 -  Whether you primarily send in one direction, or both
 -  Whether you have ECC enabled
--  Whether you have an APM firmware with adaptive flow control

 For most telemetry applications you will primarily be sending data mostly in one direction, from the aircraft to the ground station.
 For